 Select Test and then Stop, if necessary, to stop the test prematurely.

 When the test ends, select File and then Save or click the disk icon to save the test data.

+Select File and Export and save a text file if an ISO 17025 MetCal Cert is to be run using the D0001.8390 Dosimeter Microphone Import procedure.

 The chamber will vent the pressure and cannot be restarted until the vent relay has turned off.